-In First Nations times, before outsiders arrived, Prince George was called Lheidli T'Enneh, which means 'people of the confluence,' an appropriate name given that the Nechako and Fraser Rivers converged here.
+In First Nations times, before outsiders arrived, Prince George was called Lheidli T'Enneh, which means 'people of the confluence,' an appropriate name given that the Nechako and Fraser Rivers converge here.
 Today the name would be just as fitting, although it's the confluence of highways that matters most.
-A lumber town since 1807, it is a vital BC crossroads and you're unlikely to visit the north without passing through at least once.
+A mill town since 1807, it is a vital BC crossroads, and you're unlikely to visit the north without passing through at least once.

 Hwy 97 from the south cuts through the center of town on its way north to Dawson Creek (360km) and the Alaska Hwy.
 Hwy 16 becomes Victoria St as it runs through town westward to Prince Rupert (724km), and east to Jasper (380km) and Edmonton.
 The downtown, no beauty-contest winner, is compact and has some good restaurants.